 Other notable mentions

-The Brazen Head, Dublin: This pub is among the oldest in Ireland and the likes of Michael Collins and Daniel O’Connell would hang out here.
+The Brazen Head, Dublin: Not only is this pub one of the best bars in Dublin for live music, it is among the oldest in Ireland and the likes of Michael Collins and Daniel O’Connell would hang out here.

 The Duke of York, Antrim: A famous pub down a beautiful cobbled lane in Belfast City, this is one popular spot you don’t want to miss.